robottheory/rt-midgard-test/README.md

 docker run --rm -v $(pwd):/app -w /app golangci/golangci-lint golangci-lint run -v
 ```

-### Make Your Own

-Implement the `event.Listener` callback to read the THORChain in a structural way.
-See ./cmd/midgard/main.go for a configuration example.

 ### Architecture

 The `chain` package reads the blockchain in choronological order.